Joint Bank Accounts: What You Need To Know

 To minimize financial secrecy, many couples choose to utilize joint bank accounts.
 These accounts can facilitate the bill-paying process for a couple.
 However, they often come with challenges of their own.
 Understanding both the advantages and pitfalls of joint accounts can help people understand whether this type of account will benefit their relationship.

 What Is a Joint Bank Account?

 A joint bank account is simply a bank account in the name of two or more individuals who equally share both the rights and the liabilities.
-This goes beyond married couples: Close relatives, unmarried couples, or business partners open such accounts, too.
+This goes beyond married couples: Close relatives, unmarried couples or business partners can open such accounts, too.
 People who open joint accounts do so when they go into a partnership in which they both share financial expenses and goals.

 How Joint Bank Accounts Work

 People open joint bank accounts in the same way they open any other account.
 Both partners must furnish a Social Security number and a photo ID.
 In some cases, you can also add a partner to an existing account.